 Filing an application - instructions

-Applications are expected to be filed electronically through the Digital Data Submission (DDS) Service.
-In order to file applications through DDS, applicants or their representatives require a DDS User ID and the role "Submit Facilities/Resources/Utilities Application" on the DDS user profile.
-Requirements for account set-up are outlined in the DDS User Guide.
+Applications are expected to be filed electronically through the eFiling System.
+In order to file applications through the eFiling System, applicants or their representatives require an eFiling System account.
+The eFiling System User Guide provides detailed instructions on the use of the system.